isomerpages/mlaw-rop/_information-for-pawnbrokers/information-for-pawnbrokers.md

 iv) Please ensure that the proposed premises can be used for pawnbroking business and the necessary agreement from the owner/lessor has been obtained;

-v) Under the Pawnbrokers Rules, upon receipt of the Registry's in-principle approval for grant of a pawnbroker's licence and subject to objections, you are required:

-* to advertise, at your own expense, your application in one English and one Chinese newspaper for two consecutive days;

-* to paste a copy of the advertisement (one in English and one in Chinese), for a period of three weeks from the date of pasting, at the main entrance of the proposed pawnshop premises.
-The Registry of Pawnbrokers will inform you of the date you are supposed to advertise.
-Thereafter, you will be required to send to the Registry a copy of the original advertisements and photographs showing the advertisements pasted at the main entrance of the premises.
+v) Under the Pawnbrokers Rules, you are to advertise, at your own expense, an advertisement in one English and one Chinese newspaper for two consecutive days.
+The Registry will inform you when you are suppose to advertise.
+A sample copy is available at our [website](https://rop.mlaw.gov.sg/files/Notification%20of%20Application_display%20and%20advertisement.docx).
+Thereafter, you will be required to send to the Registry a photograph copy of the advertisements published in the respective newspapers;

 vi) When required to do so, you are to permit the Registrar or any person authorised in writing by him, any police officer not below the rank of Inspector and any officer authorised in writing in that behalf by the appropriate building authority, to enter and inspect the proposed pawnshop premises;